 Authenticity appeals.
 It draws instinctual attraction and builds trust.
 The body language of an authentic person stands out and communicates louder than words.
 When thoughts and words are in tune (when a person believes what they are saying) you see it corroborated in their body language.
 When gestures and expressions are in alignment with what is being said, one radiates authenticity, and as a result, trust grows.

 Trust is essential in any form of social relationship or business transaction for its sustenance and longevity.
 It helps people to be more open.
-Trust enables people to admit mistakes easily and work effective damage control.
-Trust enables faster decision making and agility.
+Trust is essential for faster decision making and agility.
 Most importantly trust makes it easier to acknowledge and accept failures without engaging in the waste of blame games.
-Vineet Nayar, CEO of HCL, radically promotes “creating trust…by pushing the envelope of transparency.”
+Trust works as an effective damage-control people strategy.

 1. Deliver Wow Through Service

 4. Be Adventurous, Creative and Open-Minded

 6. Build Open and Honest Relationships with Communication

 7. Build a Positive Team and Family Spirit